jagmeet123/Website_Automation/README.md

 2. Add your username and password in the Automation_script.js(line 13,14,15,16)
 3. Create a Folder named capture in the same directorywhere your Automation_script.js is kept - which will contain the screenshot of your website
 4. Download 1.jpg and change the path of the image (line 73)
-5. Run the code using node Automation_script.js
+5. Run the code using command node Automation_script.js in your terminal